lockieluke/SpotifyDesktopMod/README.md

    yarn install
    ```

-4. Unpack SPA files(aka originally Spotify's JavaScript bundles), make sure you have Spotify Desktop installed.
-On Windows, you must have the Win32 version installed.
+4. Unpack SPA files(aka original Spotify's JavaScript bundles), make sure you have Spotify Desktop installed.
+On Windows, you need to have the Win32 version installed.

    ```bash
    yarn sp-unpack